nwamsley1/Pioneer.jl/README.md

 spectral library of fragment ion intensities and retention time estimates on an arbitrary scale, Pioneer employs a spectrum-centric algorithm and heuristics to statistically infer the identification status and abundance of each library precursor in the data.
 We develop Pioneer with the following goals:

 - **Open-Source:** Methods should be understood and open to scrutiny by users.
-Pioneer operates under an MIT license such that all source code is freely available.
+Pioneer operates under an MIT license, and all source code is freely available.
 - **Cross-Platform:** All steps of analysis, including vendor file conversion, should run on all major operating systems.
 - **High-Performance:** The by sensitivity, FDR control, and quantitative precision and accuracy, should be competitive with state-of-the-art commercial software packages.
 - **Fast:** Use of simple heuristics and carefully implemented, efficient algorithms should ensure that data can be analyzed many times faster than it is aquired for typical experiments.